Your browser is unsupported

 About

-Dr. Glassgow is a Research Associate Professor in the Departments of Medicine, Division of Academic Internal Medicine and Geriatrics, and Pediatrics.
-She is the Executive Director of the HRSA funded Illinois Maternal Health Innovation Program, Innovations to Improve Maternal Outcomes in Illinois (I-PROMOTE-IL).
-Dr. Glassgow is the Medical Director of the UI Health Two-Generation Clinic, a clinic she helped develop to improve the health and mental health of postpartum mothers, fathers, and their infants.
+Dr. Glassgow is an Associate Professor in the Departments of Medicine, Division of Academic Internal Medicine and Geriatrics, and Pediatrics.
 Dr. Glassgow is Co-Principal Investigator of the NIH funded U54 University of Illinois Chicago Maternal Health Research Center of Excellence.
 Her research in social epigenetics examines how social experiences and adversity impact biology and increase the risk for disease, poor health and mental health, and ultimately contribute to maternal health disparities.
+Dr. Glassgow is a Co-Principal Investigator and Project Director of the HRSA funded Illinois Maternal Health Innovation Program, I-PROMOTE-IL.
+Dr. Glassgow is the Medical Director of the UI Health Two-Generation Clinic, a clinic she helped develop to improve the health and mental health of postpartum mothers, fathers, and their infants.
 Dr. Glassgow is a member of the Illinois Maternal Mortality Review Committee on Violent Deaths, a multi-disciplinary board that reviews all pregnancy-associated deaths that are due to homicide, suicide, or unintentional drug overdose.

 Dr. Glassgow is passionate about child and adolescent mental health and serves as the Principal Investigator and UIC Lead for the Illinois Department of Public Health HRSA funded Illinois Pediatric Mental Health Care Access Expansion Program.
 Dr. Glassgow is the Illinois Department of Children and Family Services appointed University Faculty Board Member of the Child Welfare Employee Licensure Board.